Frequently Asked Questions

 It is not recommended to cut directly on a granite countertop as it can scratch or dull the surface.
 It is best to use a cutting board or other protective surface when cutting food on a granite countertop to prevent damage.
 Additionally, sharp objects like knives can chip or crack the granite if dropped directly on it, so it's important to be cautious and avoid cutting or preparing food directly on the granite surface.

 Granite can stain if it is not properly sealed or if spills are not cleaned up promptly.
 Granite is a porous material, meaning that it has tiny cracks and crevices that can absorb liquids and stains.
-To prevent staining, it is recommended to have granite countertops sealed periodically and to clean up spills immediately.
-Sealing the granite helps to create a barrier that resists stains, and regular cleaning helps to prevent spills from soaking into the granite and causing stains.
+To prevent staining, it is recommended to have granite countertops sealed periodically and to clean up any spills immediately.
+Additionally, certain types of granite are more prone to staining than others, so it is important to choose a type of granite that is suitable for your needs.

 Granite is heat-resistant, but it can still be damaged by exposure to high temperatures.
 Placing hot pots and pans directly on the granite can cause thermal shock, which can cause cracks and discoloration.
 It is recommended to use trivets or heat pads to protect the granite when placing hot items on it.
 In general, granite can withstand high temperatures, but it is still important to take proper precautions to avoid damaging the surface.